Wanyuxiang-code/obsidian_notes/C_ECE220_Duke/Access Control & Constructors,Destructors.md

 1. Base class:
    in order of derivation list, if a class does not appear in the list, constructor with no arguments is called
 2. Fields
-   in order listed in class definition. if a field that is an instance does not appear in the list, constrcutor with no arguments is called.
+   in order listed in class definition. if a field that is an instance does not appear in the list, constructor with no arguments is called.
 Because Initializers are executed before constructor's code, thus when we implement the constructor's code, all base classes have been initialized and all fields have been initialized.
 **Use initializers, Not code to initialize Instances to avoid re-initialization**
 ```c++